 depending upon how other threads handle the termination errors.

-If the thread termination is the result of an abort and the abort is immediate, there is nothing that can be done within the aborted thread to prepare data for return to master tasks, except possibly the management thread (or operating system) notifying other threads that the event occurred.
+If the thread termination is the result of an abort and the abort is immediate, there is nothing that can be done within the aborted thread to prepare data for return to the master thread, except possibly the management thread (or operating system) notifying other threads that the event occurred.
 If the aborted thread was holding resources or performing active updates when aborted, then any direct access by other threads to such locks, resources or memory may result in corruption of those threads or of the complete system, up to and including arbitrary code execution.

+Static analysis techniques, specifically model checking, can be used to statically verify several concurrency properties, including correct data access and termination protocols.

 Applicable language characteristics